-5. Compensation and Method of Payment.

-- A. The City shall reimburse the Agency from CDBG funds only for the activities specified in the Attachments in an amount not to exceed the amount specified on Attachment #1-CDBG Appropriation. - B. The Agency shall submit a properly executed Voucher Reimbursement Request and Program Accomplishments Form as frequently as requested by the City, but at a minimum no later than fifteen (15) working days after the close of each calendar quarter throughout the term of the project.
-The City will make payment to the Agency nor more than forty-five (45) working days after said Reimbursement Request is received and approved by the City.
+- 5. Compensation and Method of Payment. - A. The City shall reimburse the Agency from CDBG funds only for the activities specified in the Scope of Work above and the Attachments in an amount not to exceed the amount specified on Attachment #1-CDBG Appropriation. - B. The Agency shall submit a properly executed Voucher Reimbursement Request and Program Accomplishments Form as frequently as requested by the City, but at a minimum no less than each calendar quarter throughout the term of the Agreement.
+The City will make payment to the Agency not more than thirty (30) working days after said Reimbursement Request is received and approved by the City.
 The City will issue a statement of correction in the event that the Voucher Reimbursement Request is erroneous.
-Payment does not constitute final approval of the work performed. - C. The City will pay Agency for its services on a reimbursement only basis.
+Payment does not constitute final approval of the work performed.
+Payment requests that do not include the program accomplishments report will not be paid. - C. The City will pay Agency for its services on a reimbursement only basis.
 Any funds received by Agency in excess of the actual expenses shall be reported to the City immediately.
-The City may demand immediate return of the excess funds.

-6. Failure to Perform.
+The City may demand immediate return of the excess funds. - 6.
+Failure to Perform.